-The Bigger Book of BIM Building a more connected future for the built environment All of the basics from the original Little Book of BIM series, plus extra insights for advancing organizations and construction industry senior leaders
+The Bigger Book of BIM (Americas edition) Building a more connected future for the global built environment All of the basics from the original Little Book of BIM series, plus extra insights for advancing architecture, engineering, construction and owner (AECO) organizations and construction industry senior leaders First edition 2024.
+Aligned with the latest ISO 19650 series of standards.

 Contents

-Welcome
+Welcome 3

-Intermediate
+Intermediate 4

-Advancing
+Advancing 20

-Pioneer
+Pioneer 30

-Continuing your BIM journey
+Continuing your BIM journey 39

-BSI BIM journey
+BSI BIM journey 39

-Standards for your BIM journey
+Standards for your BIM journey 40

-BIM courses and qualifications
+BIM courses and qualifications 44

-BSI certification solutions
+BSI certification solutions 46

-Why BSI
+Why BSI 51

 Welcome BIM (Building Information Modelling) is transforming the design, construction and delivery of the built environment.
 It represents the future of construction and its global adoption is accelerating rapidly.
 BIM is a digital information management process which has collaboration and communication at its core.
 Those utilizing BIM competently consistently deliver greater efficiencies by strengthening alignment and facilitating more accurate decision making.
 Like any methodology and process, BIM lives and evolves alongside the market it serves.
-With new technology emerging and scrutiny over information security increasing, best practices and standards surrounding BIM are also evolving.
+With new technology emerging such as digital twins, artificial intelligence, (AI), sensors, machine learning, and scrutiny over information security increasing, best practices and standards surrounding BIM are also evolving.
 As your trusted partner, we're here to support you on this journey.
 The Bigger Book of BIM from BSI is your quick reference to the latest in BIM thinking and certifications.
 To ensure you get the most from it, engage with the sections that best reflect you or your organization's current relationship with BIM.
 At BSI, we've been leading pioneering progress in BIM since its inception.
-Our reputation as a leader in BIM certification stems from our work such as our contributions to UK BIM Framework, shaping PAS 1192, sponsored by BIM task group, and our work on Digital Twin standards.
+Our reputation as a leader in BIM certification stems from our work such as our contributions to UK BIM Framework, shaping PAS 1192, sponsored by BIM task group, contributing to ISO 19650 and our work on Digital Twin standards.